Qwant/kartotherian_docker/README.md

 The tiles generation is also handle by the `load_db` container.

-To only generate 1 tile, you can set `--tiles-x`, `--tiles-y`, `--tiles-z`. x, y, and z are based on the [Slippy Map Tile name](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) system and you can use [Geofabrik's tool](https://tools.geofabrik.de/calc/#6/51.25727/10.45457&type=Mapnik&grid=1) to generate these for a specific location.
+To only generate 1 tile, you can set `--tiles-coords [[x, y, z]]`. x, y, and z are based on the [Slippy Map Tile name](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) system and you can use [Geofabrik's tool](https://tools.geofabrik.de/calc/#6/51.25727/10.45457&type=Mapnik&grid=1) to generate these for a specific location.

 The different ways to configure the tiles generation can be seen [in the default configuration file](https://github.com/QwantResearch/kartotherian_docker/blob/master/import_data/invoke.yaml).